erfanghorbanee/Django-Ecommerce/README.md

 ```

 #### In settings.py, set up the database
-for this project i used postgress, you can see the following setting below:
+for this project i used postgress, you can see the following settings below:
 ```
 DATABASES = {
     'default': {